zmercedes/RubeGoldbergVR/README.md

  	- 4 different levels
  	- can limit the number of objects that can be placed in a level, can vary per level
  7. [ ] 7. final polish!
- 	- set appropriate scale on objects
+ 	- set appropriate scale and physics on objects
  	- rework the aimer object to show pointer above target position
  	- highlight objects when they're within grab range
  	- deleting objects